NBISweden/sda-cli/README.md

 **Notes**:

-- If the `-pubkey` flag is not provided, the command will be aborted with an error.
+- If the `--pubkey` flag is not provided, the command will be aborted with an error.
 - If the files to be downloaded already exist in your local folder, they will be overwritten.

 ## Create Crypt4GH key pair